alihanayaz/tagly/README.md

 Tagly is a bookmark management tool designed to help users organize, categorize, and access their bookmarks efficiently.
 With features like collections, favorites, and pagination, Tagly ensures a seamless experience for managing online resources.

+Developed as the **CS50W capstone project**, Tagly represents a significant effort in building a user-centric and feature-rich web application.
+It is tailored to demonstrate advanced web development practices, including robust backend logic, clean user interface design, and seamless interactivity.

 ## Installation

 <details>